For Students

 4. One day play everything pianissimo (but not wimpy!).

-5. One day do the first rep on your legs (silent or brain practice), then do it on the piano with your eyes closed (no mistakes).
+5. Try silent or brain practice, then do it on the piano with your eyes closed (no mistakes).

 6. One day open the music on the floor next to the bench and when you pull your letter see if you can play the section from memory.

-***Music should always be on the rack when students are practicing. ***
+***Music should be on the rack when students are practicing so they connect with it and learn the right notes. ***

 Piano study for students of all ages